SJerrod/Spirit-fingers/WorkLog.md

 * (3:00pm)  Still trying to Grab
 * (3:30pm)  Importing assets to VSC from Unity
 * (4:00pm)  Eureka I can grab objects now...but velocity defaults to zero on throw
+* (4:30pm)  Fixing grab errors and buggy dancing objects
+* (5:00pm)  Punch the clock...and not just virtually.